 The Greater Philadelphia Tour de Cure is a ride, not a race, with routes designed for everyone from the occasional rider to the experienced cyclist.

 Our programs are delivered by a committed staff with extensive experience working with diverse populations and with those living with diabetes.
-Our Live Empowered and Por tu Familia programs adress the lack of general diabetes education for members of the African-American and Latino community, by offering comprehensive information about the long term complications that can be avoided with proper diabetes care and management.
+Our Live Empowered and Por tu Familia programs address the lack of general diabetes education for members of the African-American and Latino communities, by offering comprehensive information about the long term complications that can be avoided with proper diabetes care and management.

-For more information about our programs, please contact Michelle Foster at email@example.com.
+For more information about our specialized programs, please contact Michelle Foster at email@example.com.

 We welcome your help.